 If there is one distinctive feature about furniture in the early to mid 1800’s, especially the parlor chairs, it is the height of the legs.
 While many leg posts are decoratively ornate, they are also quite short, and certainly much lower than what is considered standard today.

-The history of furniture is a bit sketchy on this dissimilarity, preferring to focus on style, fabrics and materials to tell the story of furniture.
-But speculation is – backed up by good statistics – that we as humans were just smaller in height back then and therefore furniture was made to reflect that.
+The history of furniture is a bit sketchy on this dissimilarity.
+Style, fabrics and materials tend to dominate the evolution of furniture.
+But speculation is – backed up by good statistics – that we as humans were just smaller in height and therefore furniture was made to reflect that.